l7mp/stunner/doc/OBSOLETE.md

-If your Kubernetes CNIs does not support [network policies with port ranges](https://kubernetes.io/docs/concepts/services-networking/network-policies/#targeting-a-range-of-ports), then the below will provide an identical access control rule to the above except that it opens up *all* UDP ports on the media server to be reached via STUNner.
+If your Kubernetes CNIs does not support [network policies with port ranges](https://kubernetes.io/docs/concepts/services-networking/network-policies/#targeting-a-range-of-ports), then the below will provide an access control rule similar to the above, except that it opens up *all* UDP ports on the media server instead of limiting access to the UDP port range `[10000:20000]`.

 ```yaml
 apiVersion: networking.k8s.io/v1